LightAndLight/ipso/docs/project-management.md

 ### Content

 Every issue should provide enough context as to be self-contained.
-We can work more efficiently when we don't need to ask person who filed the issue for more details.
+We can work more efficiently when we don't need to ask the issue creator for more details.

 For example, bug reports should provide replication instructions and features should provide acceptance criteria.